OSGeo/grass/doc/development/style_guide.md

 Tools typically **do not change the computational region based on the input data**.
 Raster processing tools should respect the current computational region.
-Vector processing tools may use the current computational region, e.g., to selected subset of the input data.

-**Why?** Users should be able to re-run a command or workflow with different computational regions to, e.g., test processing in a small are and then move to a larger one.
+**Why?** Users should be able to re-run a command or workflow with different computational regions to, e.g., test processing in a small area and then move to a larger one.
 Also, changing the current region globally can break parallel processing.

-**Exceptions**: Tools importing data typically import entire dataset, respecting of the region may be implemented as an optional feature (e.g., r.in.gdal).
-This is to avoid, e.g., importing data under finer resolution than the native resolution of the data.
+**Exceptions**: Tools importing data typically import the entire dataset, respecting of the region may be implemented as an optional feature (e.g., r.in.gdal).
+This is to avoid, e.g., importing data under finer resolution than their native resolution.
 Another exception is raster processing where alignment of the cells plays a crucial role and there is a clear answer to how the alignment should be done.
 In that case, the tool may change the resolution.
-Some tools, such as r.mapcalc, opt for providing additional computation region handling policies.
-Finally, some operations are meant use all the data, e.g., creating metadata, these operations should not use the current computational region.
+Some tools, such as r.mapcalc, opt for providing additional computational region handling policies.
+Finally, some operations are meant to use all the data, e.g., creating metadata, these operations should not use the current computational region.